 Spinal deformity conditions generally involve abnormal curvature of the spine.
 Scoliosis and kyphosis are types of spinal deformity conditions.
-The curves may result from age related degenerative changes, fractures, infection, tumors, or structural changes following spine surgery.
+The curves may result from age-related degenerative changes, fractures, infection, tumors, neurological issues, or structural changes following spine surgery.

 Spinal deformity is not always painful.
 Pain may arise if the misshapen spine causes nerve root compression or irritation.
 Pain may also come from the facet or sacroiliac joints.

 A physical examination will be performed to evaluate the curve and to begin addressing symptoms that may be present.
 The most common means of evaluating spinal deformity is through imaging such as X-ray, MRI, or CT.

-The treatment for spinal deformity conditions depends on the type of the problem, age of the patient, extent of progression of the deformity and pain severity.
+The treatment for spinal deformity conditions depends on the type of the problem, age of the patient, the extent of progression of the deformity, and pain severity.
 Pain is treated in much the same manner as nerve root compression, stenosis or, facet joint pain, depending on the results of the diagnostic evaluation.